soyuka/explorer/README.md

   # 'mv' will move files to a trash directory
   # 'rm' will delete files
   # empty to disable deletion
-  method: 'mv' #default is to move
+  method: 'mv' # default is to mv (move instead of remove)
   path: './trash'
+# disable with:
+# archive: false
 archive:
-  keep: false # set to true to keep archives
   path: './tmp'
+# disable with:
+# upload: false
 upload:
   path: './upload'
   concurrency: 10